 Key takeaways

-• Four distinct architecture patterns have emerged: Task Manager OS (Paperclip), Hierarchical Imperial (Edict), Harness Orchestrator (Oh-My-ClaudeCode), and Role Templates (ClawCompany).
+- The architecture patterns held: Task Manager OS (Paperclip), Hierarchical Imperial (Edict), Harness Orchestrator (Oh-My-ClaudeCode), Role Templates (ClawCompany) — plus newcomer Markus's trust-graded governance.

 FAQ